 Then I sewed a ¼” seam at each corner.

-I hope you make some time to create a little luck with decorative stitches and shamrocks this spring.
+I hope you take some time to create a little luck with decorative stitches and shamrocks this spring.